St. Ignatius Community Joins

 The Immigration Subcommittee was formed by parishioners concerned about the injustices faced by immigrant, refugee and asylee families and individuals.
-Today’s immigrants leave their home countries because of intense violence, lack of opportunity, economic or legal injustices and persecution due to religion, gender, sexual orientation or political affiliation.
+Many of today’s immigrants leave their home countries because of intense violence, lack of opportunity, economic or legal injustices and persecution due to religion, gender, sexual orientation or political affiliation.
 We feel called by the Gospel and guided by Catholic Social Teaching to welcome the stranger by seeing in the immigrant the face of Christ.
-America is a country built by immigrants, most of us need to look back only one or two generations to discover our own immigrant ancestors.
+The United States is a country built by immigrants, most of us need to look back only one or two generations to discover our own immigrant ancestors.

 Jesuit Relief Service